timmo001/system-bridge-site/assets/data/api/services/video.md

 ### Stop

 Stops and closes the active player.
-Same effect as `DELETE /video`.
+Same as `DELETE /video`.

 #### Request